-From Vision to Reality, A Guide to Launching a Successful Nonprofit Organization (also available in Spanish).
-Through worksheets, model documents and plain language explanations, this handbook will guide you on how to design an effective program, create a budget, raise money, form a board of directors, hire staff and take all the steps you need to launch a successful nonprofit.
+From Vision to Reality, A Guide to Launching a Successful Nonprofit Organization.
+Through worksheets, model documents, and plain language explanations, this handbook will guide you on how to design an effective program, create a budget, raise money, form a board of directors, hire staff and take all the steps you need to launch a successful nonprofit.
 These publications are available for free online.

 Additional fundraising resources:

-The Foundation Center provides web based and on-site assistance to help organizations identify prospective funding sources.
-They also provide workshops on proposal writing and news and research on the field of philanthropy.
+The Foundation Center provides web-based and on-site assistance to help organizations identify prospective funding sources.
+They also provide workshops on proposal writing and news and research in the field of philanthropy.

 The Grassroots Fundraising Journal is published every other month and provides much-needed information on how to build successful organizations.
 Each issue offers practical, how-to instruction on fundraising strategies such as direct mail, special events, major gift campaigns, and online fundraising.

-ioby stands for “in our backyards” and is a NYC-based nonprofit designed specifically to support community-driven environmental projects through a hyperlocal crowdfunding website, ioby.org.
+“ioby” stands for “in our backyards” and is an NYC-based nonprofit designed specifically to support community-driven environmental projects through a hyperlocal crowdfunding website, ioby.org.
 You can use ioby.org to raise tax-deductible donations from your neighbors, get fiscally sponsored, access new donors and volunteers, and get one-on-one technical assistance on online fundraising, grassroots fundraising, community organizing, and project planning.
 Visit ioby.org/idea to get started.